WebDevN/Battleship/README.md

 3. number of ships left to sink,
 4. number of ships already sunk,

-are displayed in the respective corners of the game board.
+are displayed in the respective corners of the gameboard.

 ## A Word About the Source